fredshonorio/scala-guide/posts/typed_fp.md

+---
-# Typed Functional Programming Principles
+title: Typed Functional Programming Principles
+date: 2018-03-16
+---

 ## Referential transparency
 Referential transparency (RT) is the idea that a function produces no observable effects other than its return value.
 This implies that the function always returns the same output if given the same input, and that there is no problem (or side-effect) with calling the function multiple times.
 Functions that are RT are also called pure.

 Since pure functions do nothing more than produce an output, they can be composed with other functions, we only have to ensure that the types align (in our case, the compiler does this check).

 Here are some things that are not referentially transparent:

-- Writing to a global variable
+* Writing to a global variable
-- Taking a value from a shared mutable queue
+* Taking a value from a shared mutable queue
-- Printing a string to standard out
+* Printing a string to standard out
-- Writing to a log file
+* Writing to a log file
-- Reading bytes from a socket
+* Reading bytes from a socket

 There's a distinction to be drawn for these examples.
 Some have an effect on the outside world, and others don't.
 We call the former IO (input/output).
 Both of them are